How Soybeans are exported

 The global soybean market has been growing rapidly in recent decades due to its high nutritional value and diverse applications in different industries.

-The soybean export process involves several steps such as harvesting, cleaning, classification, packaging, transportation and logistics.
+The soybean export process involves several stages such as harvesting, cleaning, classification, packaging, transportation and logistics.

-Soybean shipment generally occurs via ocean freight on cargo ships specifically designed to transport bulk commodities such as grains.
+Soybean shipments typically occur via ocean freight on cargo vessels specifically designed to transport bulk commodities such as grains.

 These vessels are equipped with large storage compartments that can hold thousands of tons of soybeans.

-This includes mandatory testing for pesticide residues and other contaminants before shipment.
+This includes mandatory testing for pesticide residues and other contaminants prior to shipment.

 Overall, soybean export is a complex process that requires careful planning and execution at every stage to meet global demand while maintaining product quality standards.